Skip to main content

 1. Click Create to finalize the branch creation.

-Codebase branches in Bitbucket
+Codebase branches in GitHub

 1. Build the application using the Build button: